 Paving Damage Caused by Contractor Construction Operations:

-Repair paving where cracks occur on either side of line where pipe was installed by removing damaged paving between cracks, sawcutting paving in straight line at a point sufficiently beyond location of cracks for repair, and placing new paving to match existing in areas where paving removed.
+Repair paving where cracks occur on either side of line where pipe was installed by removing damaged paving between cracks, sawcutting paving in straight line at a point sufficiently beyond location of cracks for repair and placing new paving to match existing in areas where paving removed.

 Make repairs to the satisfaction of paving owner.